Duck Commander: Duck calls

 Their hallmark product is their duck calls, particularly those designed by Phil Robertson and Jase Robertson.
 Duck calls are wind instruments, and learning of their unique reeds and design is required for proper usage.
 Their most popular varieties are the namesake Duck Commander call, the Jase Robertson Pro Series, the Triple Threat (using a triple reed system), the Cut Down 2.0, and others like specialty calls including The Flash Mallard Hen Duck Call and Mallard Drake Reedless Duck Call.

 Face Camo

 Duck Commander Face Camo is a face paint product, it is used by hunters, athletes, and actors, due to it being smudge-proof.

 Buck Commander

 Buck Commander is a brand of utilities such as chef cutting boards, and deer calls like the Lil' Doe Bleat can call, Grunt Call, and the Honcho Grunt Call.

+Strut Commander

+Strut Commander is a brand of turkey calls including mouth calls, slate calls and box calls.

 Fin Commander

 With the Fin Commander brand they sell individual fishing lures and fish hooks, for pan fish, bass, and trout.
 And kits such as the Crappie Magnet Kit, the Commander Godwin Kit, and the Commander Martin Kit.